-Trichotillomania Diagnosis & Treatment at Simone Thomas Hair Loss Clinics in Sandbanks & Bournemouth
+Trichotillomania Diagnosis & Treatment at Simone Thomas Hair Loss Clinic in Bournemouth

 Trichotillomania is a condition where a person feels compelled to pull their hair out of their head, eyelashes or eyebrows.
-The team at Simone Thomas trichology clinics in Westbourne and Poole experienced in trichotillomania and can discuss your trichotillomania treatment options with you.
+The team at Simone Thomas trichology clinic in Westbourne is experienced in trichotillomania and can discuss your trichotillomania treatment options with you.

-Book your trichotillomania treatment appointment by calling us on 01202 760003 (Bournemouth Clinic) or 01202 748899 (Sandbanks Clinic).
+Book your trichotillomania treatment appointment by calling our Bournemouth clinic on 01202 760003.
 Alternatively, you can request a consultation by completing the form at the bottom of the page.